RenderKit/oidn/doc/compilation.md

   (Debug), Release mode (Release) (default), and Release mode with enabled assertions and debug symbols (RelWithDebInfo).

+- `OIDN_STATIC_LIB`: Build Open Image Denoise as a static (if only CPU support is enabled) or a hybrid static/shared (if GPU support is enabled as well) library.

 - `OIDN_API_NAMESPACE`: Specifies a namespace to put all Intel Open Image Denoise API symbols inside.
 This is also added as an outer namespace for the C++ wrapper API.
 By default no namespace is used and plain C symbols are